 The World Bank Group’s level of support for RBF in education has been increasing, following the successful adoption of a related approach in the health sector.
 This trend has strategic implications in the post-2015 period.
 RBF could have a substantial impact in terms of achieving results that matter in education, and in helping countries leverage the financial resources needed to achieve the ambitious Sustainable Development Goals agenda.

-The Results in Education for All Children (REACH) program aims to support efforts toward more and better education services, especially to those most excluded, by helping country systems focus more sharply on results.
-In line with the World Bank Group’s education sector strategy, REACH will support the Bank’s efforts to build evidence on what works for a systems approach to education reforms and investments, working in complementarity with SABER (the Systems Approach for Better Education Results).
+The Results in Education for All Children (REACH) program aims to support efforts towards more and better education services, especially to those most excluded, by helping country systems focus more sharply on results.

 REACH for Reading Webinars: